Private Quantiles Estimation in the Presence of Atoms: Abstract

 \section{Abstract}

-We address the differentially private estimation of multiple quantiles (MQ) of a dataset, a key building block in modern data analysis.
-We apply the recent non-smoothed Inverse Sensitivity (IS) mechanism to this specific problem and establish that the resulting method is closely related to the current state-of-the-art, the JointExp algorithm, sharing in particular the same computational complexity and a similar efficiency.
-However, we demonstrate both theoretically and empirically that (non-smoothed) JointExp suffers from an important lack of performance in the case of peaked distributions, with a potentially catastrophic impact in the presence of atoms.
-While its smoothed version would allow to leverage the performance guarantees of IS, it remains an open challenge to implement.
-As a proxy to fix the problem we propose a simple and numerically efficient method called Heuristically Smoothed JointExp (HSJointExp), which is endowed with performance guarantees for a broad class of distributions and achieves results that are orders of magnitude better on problematic datasets.
+{ We consider the differentially private estimation of multiple quantiles (MQ) of a distribution from a dataset, a key building block in modern data analysis.
+We apply the recent non-smoothed Inverse Sensitivity (IS) mechanism to this specific problem.
+We establish that the resulting method is closely related to the recently published ad hoc algorithm \emph{JointExp}.
+In particular, they share the same computational complexity and a similar efficiency.
+We prove the statistical consistency of these two algorithms for continuous distributions.
+Furthermore, we demonstrate both theoretically and empirically that this method suffers from an important lack of performance in the case of peaked distributions, which can degrade up to a potentially catastrophic impact in the presence of atoms.
+Its smoothed version (i.e. by applying a max kernel to its output density) would solve this problem, but remains an open challenge to implement.
+As a proxy, we propose a simple and numerically efficient method called Heuristically Smoothed JointExp (\emph{HSJointExp}), which is endowed with performance guarantees for a broad class of distributions and achieves results that are orders of magnitude better on problematic datasets. }